 A cataract is an eye disease that causes the eye's lens to become cloudy and opaque with decreased vision.
 Causes of cataracts include diabetes, hypothyroidism, certain genetic illnesses, hyperparathyroidism, atopic dermatitis, and certain medications.
-Symptoms and signs include a decrease in vision and a whitish color to the affected eye.
-Treatment depends upon the patient's specific visual needs and may involve cataract surgery.
+Cataract symptoms and signs include a decrease in vision and a whitish color to the affected eye.
+Treatment for cataracts may involve cataract surgery.
 Read more: Cataracts Article

 Multimedia: Slideshows, Images & Quizzes

 What are cataracts and who gets them?
 Take this online quiz to learn how everyday activities may put you at risk.